e1m1m1a/Emoji_generation/README.md

 This repo contains the scripts to fine-tune 3 models for our task.

+The pdf of the presentation used in our video is available in this repo under *presentation*.

 ## Dataset
 The dataset used is *EmojifyData-EN: English tweets, with emojis* taken from Kaggle (https://www.kaggle.com/datasets/rexhaif/emojifydata-en).